 - Have a working knowledge of the various jobs and roles in library work;

-- Achieve an overall understanding of libraries and library service in order to provide context for the other components of the course.
+- Achieve an overall understanding of libraries and library services in order to provide context for the other components of the course.

 Session II: Reference Services

 This component of the training program is an introduction to reference and information services in libraries.
-Topics include the reference interview, changing nature of reference services, definition of reference and reference work, active listening, technologies for completing reference work, information literacy, information organization and information seeking skills.
+Topics include the reference interview, changing nature of reference services, the definition of reference and reference work, active listening, technologies for completing reference work, information literacy, information organization and information-seeking skills.
 The role of the library assistant in this aspect of library service is explored.

 - Discuss the nature, function, and organization of reference and information services and sources in different type libraries and information centers;